THE POWERFUL CONNECTION BETWEEN YOUR BREATH & YOUR PELVIC FLOOR

 ·Quick Answer: Your diaphragm

-• As you EXHALE your diaphragm elevates to empty & your pelvic floor lifts back to neutral (want a picture click the link pelvicpainrehab.com)
+As you EXHALE your diaphragm elevates to empty & your pelvic floor lifts back to neutral, a deeper exhale builds a deeper activation of the PF (See a Picture)

 Why is PF Health so Important?